dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 ```

 All fields are required except `available-versions`, `default-version`, and `expiration-date`.

 If `available-versions` requires `default-version` and vice versa.
+Version numbers must
+be integers.

-If `expiration-date` is
-provided, it must be an `xsd:dateTimeStamp`.
-All feature toggles should have expiration
+If `expiration-date` is provided, it must be an `xsd:dateTimeStamp`.
+All feature toggles
-dates except for long-lived ops toggles like `fast-bar` above.
+should have expiration dates except for long-lived ops toggles like `fast-bar` above.

 `KnoraSettingsFeatureFactoryConfig` reads this base configuration on startup.
 If
 a feature toggle has an expiration date in the past, the application will not start.